Engee documentation

 Details

-Kinetic friction coefficients for given tyre slip values.
+Kinetic friction coefficients for the specified tire slip values.
 The elements of this vector correspond to the elements of the vector Tire slip vector.
-The vectors must be of the same size.
+The vectors must be the same size.

 Dependencies

-To use this parameter, set the Friction model parameters to Table lookup kinetic friction coefficient.
+To use this parameter, set for the parameter Friction model meaning Table lookup kinetic friction coefficient.

 Default value